Cake shop chain comes to Suffolk town

 Franchisee Nikhil Patel said Ipswich was ideal for the brand, which was started in East London in 2008 by Sukh Chamdal.

-Mr Chamdal’s family follow a lacto-vegetarian diet and was finding it hard to find quality egg-free celebration cakes on the high street so he launched a bakery.
+Mr Chamdal’s family follows a lacto-vegetarian diet and was finding it hard to find quality egg-free celebration cakes on the high street so he launched a bakery.

 Mr Patel, said: “We wanted to bring Eggfree Cake Box to East Anglia.
 Within the region, we found that Ipswich is the ideal location, because it is a thriving town, with diverse demographics, and we were not able to find such a cake shop in the central area.